Frequently Asked Questions

 The terminology can be confusing and I totally understand that, so let me try to clear this up for you a bit…

 A psychiatrist is a medical doctor who specializes in psychiatric (mental health) medicine.
 This person can help you with the medical side of mental health.
-It is extremely rare that a psychiatrist would do counseling, but a good psychiatrist should be highly recommending that their clients who take mental health medications also find a counselor.
-Research is clear that counseling done with medication shows the best outcomes.
+It is extremely rare that a psychiatrist would do therapy, but a good psychiatrist should be highly recommending that their clients who take mental health medications also find a mental health therapist.
+Research is clear that when a client gets therapy along with their medication it shows much better outcomes than medication alone.

 A psychologist is someone with a non-medical doctorate degree in the field of psychology.
 A psychologist may also be credentialed as a therapist, but may primarily be trained more in research, assessment, or education rather than therapy.
-So don’t fall into the thinking that a psychologist is going to be a better counselor.
+So don’t fall into the thinking that a psychologist is going to be a better than other therapists.
 Counselors are trained specifically in mental health counseling.

 A therapist is anyone credentialed to provide therapy.
 This could be a counselor, social worker, marriage and family therapist, or psychologist, as long as they are trained in providing therapy.